selfishprimate/curated-design-resources/README.md

 ## Typography

 - [Canva](https://www.canva.com/font-combinations/): This tool make typography easy.
+- [Font Squirrel](https://www.fontsquirrel.com/): Free fonts have met their match.
+- [Fonts Arena](https://fontsarena.com/): FontsArena is a curated typography website with a focus on contemporary typography and high quality free fonts.
+- [Fonts in Use](https://fontsinuse.com/): Free fonts have met their match.
 - [FontJoy](https://fontjoy.com/): Generate font combinations with deep learning.
 - [FontPair](https://fontpair.co/): Font Pair is a typography site dedicated to helping creators use beautiful typography for their creative projects.
 - [Google Fonts](https://fonts.google.com/): Making the web more beautiful, fast, and open through great typography.
-- [Font Squirrel](https://www.fontsquirrel.com/): Free fonts have met their match.
+- [Typewolf](https://www.typewolf.com/): Help designers know the trending typefaces.
+- [Typographic Posters](https://www.typographicposters.com/): typo/graphic posters is a platform for inspiration and promotion of good design through the poster culture.

+## Content

+- [Speak Human](https://www.speakhuman.today/): Generate human centric microcopy for all purposes.
+- [Lorem Ipsum](https://loremipsum.io/): Lorem ipsum is placeholder text commonly used in the graphic design.